GrKirill/LowResourceLanguages/README.md

 # LowResourceLanguages
-Project devoted to investigation of strategies for the improvement of low-resourced Machine Translation
+Project devoted to investigation of strategies for the improvement of low-resourced Machine Translation.
+Joeynmt(https://github.com/joeynmt/joeynmt) was used as a tool for training MT systems.

 ## Ky-Ru data
 Ky-Ru data is represented by 334508 parallel sentences collected mostly from OPUS(http://opus.nlpl.eu/) and preprocessed by MOSES(http://www.statmt.org/moses/).